amtul-nazneen/twitter-sentiment-analysis/README.md

 4. Python 3 and above
 5. Twitter API Keys [https://developer.twitter.com/en]

+## Server Startup Commands
+1. Kafka ZooKeeper: Run the below command from kafka-home
+     * `bin/zookeeper-server-start.sh config/zookeeper.properties`
+2. Kafka Server: Run the below command from kafka-home
+     * `bin/kafka-server-start.sh config/server.properties `
+3. List or Delete Kafka topics
+     * `bin/kafka-topics.sh --list --zookeeper localhost:2181`
+     * `bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic coronavirus-topic`
+4. Elasticsearch Server: Run the below command from elasticsearch-home/bin
+    * `./elasticsearch`
+5. Kibana Server: Run the below command from kibana-home/bin
+    * `./kibana`

 ## Steps to run
-1. Add your Twitter API Keys in the `StreamProducer.py` file and run it by providing the hashtag to analyze
+1. Run the `StreamProducer.py` by providing the hashtag to analyze
      * Example: `python StreamProducer.py trump`
-2. Run the `StreamConsumer.py` by providing the hashtag (this is just to open the stream to kafka topic)
+2. From the spark-home folder, run the `StreamConsumer.py` by providing the hashtag (this is just to open the stream to kafka topic)
-     * Example: `python StreamConsumer.py trump`
+     * Example: `bin/spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.1 /path-to-StreamConsumer.py trump`
-3. Login to Kibana: http://localhost:5601/ and build visualizations for the below indices
+3. Login to Kibana: http://localhost:5601/ and build visualizations for the below indices that were created
      * coronavirus-index, trump-index

 ## Visualizations